Google Pixel 4

 While it looks like Google has fixed the RAM issue in the Pixel 4, the battery life is still not great.
 The Pixel 4 is still quite limited in terms of battery, which is a big minus as many people commented that even the Pixel 4 battery is smaller than the Pixel 3.

-Adding new battery-hungry hardware features like radar and a 90Hz display will ensure more battery drain, but the lower battery capacity drains the battery faster than the previous version.
-Pixel 4 models come with an 18W charger.
+Adding new battery-hungry hardware features like radar and a 90Hz display will end up meaning more battery drain, but the lower battery capacity makes the drains happen faster than on the previous version.
+Pixel 4 models come with an 18W charger, so yeah it’s kind of just, there.

-Considering other manufacturers have 25W, 30W, 40W, 50W, and even 65W fast chargers, Google is once again lagging.
-The battery is the biggest disappointment for the Pixel 4 series.
+Considering how other manufacturers are rolling out 25W, 30W, 40W, 50W and even 65W fast chargers, Google is once again kind of lagging, a bit behind.
+And yeah, overall the battery turns into the biggest letdown for the Pixel 4 series.
 Google hasn’t realized battery life is what people care about.
 Both models support Qi wireless charging including 10W via Pixel Stand, but there’s no reverse wireless charging here either.

 Pixel 4 – Clearly White – 64GB – Unlocked: Buy it now